vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

 # Print in Place Parts

 Description of the project with a blurb about print-in-place parts.
-Perform external research to determine other applications print-in-place has been used.
-What combination of materials work well for print-in-place?
+Perform external research to determine other applications print-in-place has been used for.
+What combinations of materials work well for print-in-place?

 ---

 ## CAD Iteration 1

 I started the process by taking inspiration from two mechanisms of 3D printed pliers: squeeze pliers and pull pliers.
 I felt that the squeeze pliers would be the most effective at picking up the small resistors, especially when sized down to a suitable scale.
-For my first model, I mostly attempted to replicate the big picture shapes of the squeeze pliers and understand dovetail snaps.
+For my first model, I mostly attempted to replicate the big-picture shapes of the squeeze pliers and understand dovetail snaps.
 This model was presented in class for feedback.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/FirstCADCheckModel.png' | relative_url }}" width="65%">
 </p>

-### What I learned from CAD Model 1
+### What I Learned from CAD Model 1

 I did not have to actually build the grid in CAD.
-The superslicer’s features can be taken advantage of to achieve the same result by removing the top and bottom layer and using a rectilinear pattern.
+The Superslicer’s features can be taken advantage of to achieve the same result by removing the top and bottom layers and using a rectilinear pattern.
 Decreasing or increasing the infill modifies the number of boxes/dimensions of the grid.

 Instead of mirroring the dovetails on the sketch layer, mirroring in 3D allows for easier modification.
-This is more easily done when the spring is set up diagonally, so the handles and grabbers are symmetric across the x axis.
+This is more easily done when the spring is set up diagonally, so the handles and grabbers are symmetric across the x-axis.

 ---